-The City of Portland, Oregon voluntarily adopted such a policy in February 2011 that made all city offices fragrance-free.
+The Portland, Ore., voluntarily adopted such a policy in February 2011 that made all city offices fragrance-free.
 The city also asks citizens that visit and use public spaces to be considerate of others by limiting their use of scented products.

-An employee of the City of Portland filed a lawsuit against the City for not enforcing their fragrance-free policy.
-The Bureau of Maintenance employee suffers from Multiple Chemical Sensitivity (MCS), which is an:
+A city employee filed a lawsuit against Portland for not enforcing its fragrance-free policy.
+The Bureau of Maintenance employee suffered from Multiple Chemical Sensitivity (MCS), which is an:

 Fragrance Freedom of Expression

 Because employers cannot generally create a “bubble” for their employees to work in, enforcing a fragrance-free policy can be a difficult task considering the large number of scent-producing items a person can find in the workplace.

 However, employers may have to provide reasonable accommodation for workers covered under the Americans with Disabilities Act (ADA).

 Reasonable accommodation as defined by the U.S. Department of Justice is “any modification or adjustment to a job or the work environment that will enable a qualified applicant or employee with a disability to participate in the application process or to perform essential job functions.”

 Several courts have pointed out that reasonable accommodations cannot violate the rights of other employees, such as eliminating their right to wear fragrances – and as we know, fragrances are in everything from soap to hair products, deodorant to toothpaste, mouthwash to laundry detergent.